 - Poorly controlled diabetes

-- Needing to take corticosteroids or drugs called tumor necrosis factor (TNF) inhibitors
+- Needing to take corticosteroids or drugs called tumor necrosis factor inhibitors

-People who inject illicit drugs are more likely to develop osteomyelitis because they typically use nonsterile needles and don't sterilize their skin before injections.
+People who inject illegal drugs are more likely to develop osteomyelitis because they may use nonsterile needles and are less likely to sterilize their skin before injections.

 Osteomyelitis complications may include:

 - Bone death (osteonecrosis).
 An infection in your bone can impede blood circulation within the bone, leading to bone death.
-Your bone can heal after surgery to remove small sections of dead bone.
-If a large section of your bone has died, however, you may need to have that limb surgically removed (amputated) to prevent spread of the infection.
+Areas where bone has died need to be surgically removed for antibiotics to be effective.

 - Septic arthritis.
-In some cases, infection within bones can spread into a nearby joint.
+Sometimes, infection within bones can spread into a nearby joint.

 - Impaired growth.
-In children, the most common location for osteomyelitis is in the softer areas, called growth plates, at either end of the long bones of the arms and legs.
-Normal growth may be interrupted in infected bones.
+Normal growth in bones or joints in children may be affected if osteomyelitis occurs in the softer areas, called growth plates, at either end of the long bones of the arms and legs.

 - Skin cancer.
 If your osteomyelitis has resulted in an open sore that is draining pus, the surrounding skin is at higher risk of developing squamous cell cancer.

-In general, take precautions to avoid cuts and scrapes, which give germs easy access to your body.
-If you do get any cuts and scrapes, clean the area immediately and apply a clean bandage.
+In general, take precautions to avoid cuts, scrapes and animal scratches or bites, which give germs easy access to your body.
+If you or your child has a minor injury, clean the area immediately and apply a clean bandage.
 Check wounds frequently for signs of infection.